 UNESCO defines literacy as "the ability to read and write, with understanding, a short simple sentence about one's daily life" (UNESCO, 2006).
-According to Terryn (2003), this definition of literacy is very limiting and also makes no allowance for the different types of literacy skills needed for work or for family life, nor for numeracy.
+According to Terryn (2003), this definition of literacy is very limiting and also makes no allowance for the different types of literacy Goal 4: Achieving a 50 per cent improvement in levels of adult literacy by 2015, especially for women, and equitable access to basic very limiting and also makes no allowance for the different types of literacy skills needed for work or for family life, nor for numeracy.
 Furthermore, indicators pertaining to literacy are necessarily general and limited in number.
 They are useful in overall monitoring, but somewhat less useful in building an understanding of literacy (Terryn, 2003).